Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 9. Pygmy suckermouth (Otocinclus affinis)

-Coming from the Otocinclus genus, the Pygmy Suckermouth (also popular as Otocinculus) will mainly snack on softer blue and green hair algae.
+Coming from the Otocinclus genus, the Pygmy Suckermouth (or Otocinculus) will mainly snack on softer blue and green hair algae.

 It will roam the tank non-stop, looking for its delicious treat.

-The Otocinculus won’t harm any aquatic plants, it will literally only eat algae.
+The Otocinculus won’t harm any aquatic plants; it will only eat algae.

 That being said, you should still provide some sinking wafers, other vegetables, and the occasional frozen bloodworm.